OliverAbraham/GoogleCalendarReader/README.md

 ## INSTALLATION

 You need to edit the appsettings.hjson file with your configuration first.
-Take my example file as a guideline.
+Take this example as a guideline:
-To run it as a docker container, you have to mount three files into the container:
-- appsettings.hjson
-- credentials.json
-- token.json subdirectory, containing the file from the google api authentication process.
-  (named 'Google.Apis.Auth.OAuth2.Responses.TokenResponse-user^'^)

 ### appsettings.hjson